jakeconv/Cardster/README.md

 ## Adding new cards

 As it currently stands, cards are loaded in from a JSON file containing an array of cards, and some example sets are included in the Cards directory.
-If you would like to add additional cards, then I would recommend adding them into this directory before building and running the app.
 Card file names must end in "_Set.json".
 If they do not have this ending, then the app won't find them.
 Within each file, there is an array of items, and each item must contain a string value for "front" and "back".
-Once again, see one of the example sets to see how this should look.
+Once again, see one of the example sets to get an idea of how should look.
+Upon the first run of the app, a documents directory will be created and you can add in these deck files from the Files app in iOS.
+Or, deck files can be added into the Cards directory visible within Xcode.
 For a simple macOS app to help build decks, please see one of my other projects, [Cardster Editor](https://github.com/jakeconv/CardsterEditor).